imliuyzh/lfs101x-notes/chapter7.md

 # Command Line Operations

 A terminal emulator simulates a standalone terminal within a window on the desktop.
-It behaves essentially as if you were logging into the machine at a pure text terminal with no running graphical interface.
+It behaves essentially as if you were logging into the machine at a pure text terminal with no graphical interface.

 ## The Command Line